-1. A Brand Strategy based on a Central Idea – Think Strategically
+1. A brand strategy based on a Central Idea – think strategically

 Firstly, it is vital to understand what a Country or City Brand really is and its purpose.
 Again, this is not about marketing or promotion.
-Instead, it is about developing a strategy to align people’s perceptions of a place with its reality.
+Instead, it is about developing a strategy to align people’s perceptions of a place with the reality.

-3. Clear KPIs and Measurement Processes
+3. Clear KPIs and measurement processes

-The best way to do this is to assign tangible key performance indicators (KPIs) to each individual brand action, activity and project, as well as to the overall strategy.
+The best way to do this is to assign tangible key performance indicators (KPIs) to each individual brand action, activity, and project as well as to the overall strategy.

 4. Management of Digital Identity